 Each player appearing on the MBT State Tournament roster must have in their possession (to be presented at team check-in) a copy of one of the following to verify their age and birth date: Birth Certificate, Computer Printout from School Showing Birth Date, Drivers License/Permit, Certificate of Age from Church on Letterhead, Valid Passport, Certification of Age on Letterhead Signed by a Superintendent/Principal/Attendance Officer, Hospital Certificate of Birth, School Issued I.D.
-Which Includes Birth Date, Baptismal Certificate.
+Which Includes Birth Date, Baptismal Certificate, Wisconsin's School Sports and Activities Vital Record Form.